C. J. Giles

-Chester Jarrel "C. J." Giles, Jr. (born September 23, 1985) is an American-Bahraini professional basketball player for Ezzahra Sports of the Championnat National A, as well as national player for Bahrain.
+Chester Jarell Giles (born September 23, 1985) is an American-Bahraini professional basketball player for Ezzahra Sports of the Championnat National A, as well as national player for Bahrain.
 He previously played for Pelita Jaya Basketball of the Indonesian Basketball League.
 He played high school basketball for Rainier Beach High School and college basketball for the University of Kansas and Oregon State University.

 College career

 Kansas Jayhawks Men's basketball.
 In January 2007, Giles transferred to Oregon State where he began practicing with the Beavers but could not play due to NCAA transfer regulations.

 In April 2008, he declared as an early entry candidate for the 2008 NBA draft, foregoing his final year of college eligibility.

 Professional career

 2008–09 season

 After going undrafted in the 2008 NBA draft, Giles joined the Toronto Raptors for the 2008 NBA Summer League.
 On September 12, 2008, he signed with the Los Angeles Lakers.
 However, he was later waived by the Lakers on October 22, 2008.
 On December 16, 2008, he was acquired by the Los Angeles D-Fenders.
 On March 5, 2009, he was traded to the Sioux Falls Skyforce in exchange for Earl Barron.